zenna/halisi/docs/progress.md

 If this was a normal Clojure program, `y` would be sampling from different distributions in these two cases.
 In the first case `y` would be sampled from a uniform on `[0 1]`, whereas in the second `y` is being sampled from the addition of two uniform distribution, which is a *triangular distribution*.

-It seems like we need some more informationn in the semantics of Sigma to account for the difference here.
+It seems like we need some more information in the semantics of Sigma to account for the difference here.
 Something to capture the notion of two distributions being the same or not.
 Otherwise both of these cases are identical.
 If we think of (rand) as purely evaluating to a value, then they are identical.
 Suppose instead (rand) evaluated to the integer 7, there would be no difference.

 Consider another example:
 ```Clojure